Halo (Texas song)

-"Halo" is a song by Scottish alternative rock band Texas, released on 7 April 1997 as the second single from their fourth studio album, White on Blonde (1997).
+"Halo" is a song by Scottish alternative rock band Texas, released on 7 April 1997 by Mercury Records as the second single from their fourth studio album, White on Blonde (1997).
 The song was written by Texas frontwoman Sharleen Spiteri and guitarist Johnny McElhone and was produced by Texas and Mike Hedges.
 "Halo" debuted and peaked at number three on the Scottish Singles Chart and number 10 on the UK Singles Charts.
-The music video, filmed in Hong Kong, features Spiteri and a Chinese woman acting as her "halo".
+The accompanying music video, filmed in Hong Kong, features Spiteri and a Chinese woman acting as her "halo".

 Release and promotion

 "Halo" was released as the second single from White on Blonde on 7 April 1997.
 It debuted at number 10 in the United Kingdom on 13 April 1997.
 During the song's second week it fell to number 17, and during its third week it fell to number 21.
 In its fourth week the song dropped to number 36, and in its fifth week it fell out the UK top 40 at number 51.
 In total, the song spent eight weeks on the UK Singles Chart.
 In the band's native Scotland, the single peaked at number three.
 Outside the UK, it reached number 27 in Iceland and briefly charted in the Flanders region of Belgium.